 Recognizing the opportunity presented for fast and effective phasing down of HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
 Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050.
-Production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050.
 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
-In April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
-In 20 April 2015, the 54 members of the Africa Group submitted an informal proposal in the form of a Conference Room Paper.
-In 30 April 2015, the E.U. submitted a proposal on behalf of its 28 member States.
+On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
+On 20 April 2015, the 54 members of the Africa Group submitted an informal proposal in the form of a Conference Room Paper.
+On 30 April 2015, the E.U. submitted a proposal on behalf of its 28 member States.
 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.
-In All four amendment proposals were resubmitted in 2016 following the OEWG 37, In American group and were consolidated prior to the OEWG 38 into a spreadsheet to allow side-by-side comparison of the text.
+All four amendment proposals were resubmitted in 2016 following the OEWG 37, and were consolidated prior to the OEWG 38 into a spreadsheet to allow side-by-side comparison of the text.

-Fig. 8: Projected emission reductions from HFC amendment proposals
+Fig. 9: Projected emission reductions from HFC amendment proposals

 The proposed amendments to the Montreal Protocol have the potential to decrease the projected annual HFC emissions of 5.5 to 8.8 Gt CO2-eq/yr in 2050 to less than ~0.3 Gt CO2-eq/yr.
 The above graphic, based on Velders et al. (2009) is indicative of the emissions reductions expected from a phasedown of high-GWP HFCs under the Montreal Protocol.
 Prepared by Dr. Guus Velders, based on Velders, G. J. M. et al. (2009) The large contribution of projected HFC emissions to future climate forcing, PROC.
 NAT'L. ACAD.
 SCI.
 U.S.A.
-106:10949-10954.200
+106:10949-10954.